tchoutri/feed-extract/README.md

 ### Releases

 For the moment, releases are hosted on the GitHub platform.
 They consist of a Zip archive with the README, the LICENSE file and the binary, whose Haskell libraries are bundled in (but the C libraries are still dynamically linked (for now)).
+The releases might not be as up-to-date as the `master` branch, though.

 ## Usage